viccarre/electricimp/Xively/README.md

 # Xively Electric Imp Library
-A library for easy bi-directional communication between Xively and an Electric Imp.
+A library for easy bi-directional communication between Xively and Electric Imp.

 This library requires your account to have access to the IDE + Agent beta.
-If you do not have access, please email info@electricimp.com.
+If you do not have access and would like to use the library, please email info@electricimp.com.

 ## Features
 - Generic functions for